Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 What if you do not meet this track-specific requirement?

-If you do not meet this requirement with your prior education, it is possible to do 2 courses of 6 EC each at 2nd/3rd year level with us (or one for 6 EC, depending on the size of your deficiency in the area of this requirement).
-In order to meet this track-specific requirement, it does not matter which area of psychology the course(s) you choose are about.
+If you do not meet this requirement with your prior education, it is possible to do these courses at 2nd/3rd year level with us (depending on the size of your deficiency).

 • Statement of Motivation